tango-controls/rfc/10/RequestReply.md

 * The depth of the Cache (the circular buffer size) SHALL be configurable.

-* For any Request, a Client MAY decide whether it wants a response from the Cache or execute underlying request.
+* For any Request, a Client MAY decide whether it wants a response from:
+  * the Cache,
+  * or execute underlying request,
+  * or the Cache with fallback to underlying request if the Cache is empty or old.
+The Cache for certain Attribute or Command is considered old if the most recent value is older than Polling Period multiplied by `poll_old_factor` property from the Database.

   The Device Server SHALL respond adequately.

+* If the client asks for the Cache without fallback and the Cache is old, the Device Server SHALL respond with DevFailedExcpetion with `<reason>` field set to `API_NotUpdatedAnyMore`.

+* If the client asks for the Cache without fallback and the Cache is empty, the Device Server SHALL respond with DevFailedExcpetion with `<reason>` field set to `API_NoDataYet`.

 * The Request-Reply protocol SHALL allow a Client to read a history from the Cache.

+* If the Client asks for a history of not polled Attribute or Command, a Device Server SHALL return DevFaildException with `<reason>` field set to `API_AttrNotPolled` or `API_CmdNotPolled` respectively.

 #### Serialization